Out of the Blue (2022 film): Production

 In August 2021, it was announced that Kruger and Nicholson were set to star in the film.
-In September 2021, it was announced that Azaria was cast in the film.
-In October 2021, it was announced that Chase Sui Wonders joined the cast of the film.
+In September 2021, it was announced that Azaria was cast.
+In October 2021, it was announced that Chase Sui Wonders had joined the cast.

 Filming occurred in Newport, Rhode Island in September 2021.

 Reception

 The film has a 15% approval rating on the review aggregator website Rotten Tomatoes, based on 20 reviews.

 Robert Abele of TheWrap gave the film a negative review and wrote, "If an adulterous mystery in the Cain vein isn’t going to dazzle with its dialogue or titillate with its temptations, why is it there?"

-Jeannette Catsoulis of The New York Times also gave the film a negative review and wrote, "A last-minute twist comes too late to rescue the plot; Connor, sadly, was always beyond saving."
+Jeannette Catsoulis of The New York Times also reviewed the film negatively and wrote, "A last-minute twist comes too late to rescue the plot; Connor, sadly, was always beyond saving."